EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 Specifically, the main "location" for assigning authors to contributions is the spreadsheet.
 Authors are to self organize (e.g., through Mattermost) in order to do collaborative writing.
 At the end, a PR is submitted as described below.
+If you have any questions about the process or contributing then you can contact the [RSQKit editorial board](mailto:rsqkit@lists.certh.gr)
 ## How to contribute

 **Note:** This section is work in progress